 Emma’s background is a far cry from the cosmetics industry, though the skills and experience she’s acquired along the way seamlessly flow into it.
 With her first after school and Saturday job at Lloyds Chemist from the age of 14-19 and then freelance work with some of the global cosmetic brands such as Guerlain, Rimmel and Calvin Klein as a ‘spray girl’ in House of Fraser whilst studying at The University of Birmingham certainly sowed some seeds.
 A quick diversion entailed with Doctoral research in Theology and 4 best selling non-fiction books (two making the top 20 lists), Emma then worked as a researcher in broadcast TV and radio.
 Fed up of the long commutes and nights away from her beloved Cotswold cottage, she craved rooting closer to home in the countryside.
 One New Years eve she made that snap decision of only taking contracts within an hours commute and mid-January was at the helm of the newly created Gloucestershire Media Group based back then at Cheltenham Film Studios, overseeing training for the creative industries in the area.
 Emma also consulted in the area of Knowledge Exchange/Public Engagement at the University of Gloucestershire, SWScreen and The South West Design Forum.
 Working hands on in the creative industries Emma learned that amazingly good ideas were ten a penny but that very few were able to convert good ideas into a commercial reality.

-In 2008, often working an 8 day week (yes!), burnt out and desperate to find a hobby to get her off the laptop she went to a village fete and bought a handmade bar of soap as her Grandmothers stash was fast dwindling.
+In 2008, often working a 100 hour week, burnt out and desperate to find a hobby to get her off the laptop she went to a village fete and bought a handmade bar of soap as her Grandmothers stash was fast dwindling.
 She was astonished to find you couldn’t buy anything like it amid the weekly shop.
 The rest, as they say, is history…